Read them below

 Wrangell has a number of great bed and breakfasts (B&Bs) in addition to a hotel, hostel, and fun camping.
 We also have two RV parks.
 Additionally we have a small Waterfront Garden apartment available for short term rentals.
 Don’t hesitate to call us for recommendations and more information on any of these lodging options.

 We are on an island in the Inside Passage in Southeastern Alaska located between Ketchikan and Juneau.
 You get here by boat or plane.
 Alaska Airlines jets fly in here twice a day.
 Look for flights 64 and 65, which are great connections out of Seattle.
 Alaska Marine Highway Ferries stop here regularly.
 You can bring a vehicle on the ferry or rent one on the island, but it’s highly likely you won’t even need one while you’re here.

 We have four boats that make up our fleet.
 The tour you choose will determine which boat you will be on for the day.
 All the boats were specifically constructed to do a specific type of tour.

-“Timber Wolf” is a 35 foot aluminum cabin cruiser and is fast with 600 horsepower.
+“Timber Wolf” is a 35-foot aluminum cabin cruiser and is fast with 600 horsepower.
 A big back deck, great for fishing and whale watching.
-A comfortable cabin with all around visibility, seating for six passengers, full size marine toilet, and heated by the onboard oil stove.
-This boat is also equipped with excellent array of marine electronics and high quality fishing gear.
+A comfortable cabin with all-around visibility, seating for six passengers, full-size marine toilet, and heated by the onboard oil stove.
+This boat is also equipped with an excellent array of marine electronics and high-quality fishing gear.

 All fishing, shrimping, crabbing, and clamming activities require a fishing license.
 You can purchase licenses in Wrangell from Alaska Charters & Adventures or local sporting goods stores, or you can purchase direct from the state of Alaska at http://www.adfg.alaska.gov/Store/